j-telford/mythbound_project/README.md

 # The Mythbound Project

+Initially started by Jay Telford and meant primarily for use on Mythbound Games, this project has now been licensed under the MIT license and transitioned into a community based project that is available to everyone.

 ## Overview
 The Mythbound Project is a multifaceted community initiative that encompasses web development, bot integration, and content automation.
 It's designed to provide a seamless and dynamic experience for its users by leveraging various technologies and services.